TILOS-AI-Institute/HypergraphPartitioning/README.md

-# Hypergraph Partitioning Leaderboard of Cuts and SpecPart
+# Hypergraph Partitioning for VLSI: Benchmarks, Code and Leaderboard

 Hypergraph Partitioning Leaderboard: Leaderboard of minimum hyperedge cut values for different testcases with multiple imbalance factors.